There are a number of different reasons why you may need donor eggs.

 In these cases, and if our tests have shown you might not have the number or quality of eggs needed for treatment, you might like to consider using donor eggs.
 It’s not an easy choice for everyone to make, but we’ll help you and your partner to decide what’s right for you.

 IVF using donor eggs is much the same as regular IVF treatment.
-We collect eggs from your donor and fertilise them, using the sperm of you, your partner, or another donor, and we’ll then monitor the embryos and choose the best to place back in the womb.
-We can freeze some of the other embryos for future treatment.
+We collect eggs from your donor and fertilise them, using the sperm of you, your partner, or another donor, and we’ll then monitor the embryos and choose the best embryo to place back in the womb.
+We can freeze any additional embryos for future treatment.

 You can also choose from different packages.